hunter-isaiah96/vue-wave-sufver/README.md

 ## Capturing Events
 1. Create a vue-wave-surfer element and adding a ref to it
-2. Create a computed player property returning the elemenents waveSurfer object
+2. Create a computed property returning the elemenents waveSurfer object
 3. Access waveSurfer events and methods in the mounted() function
 ```vue
 <vue-wave-surfer src="url.mp3" ref="surf"></vue-wave-surfer>